Display all Bios

 Maroon received his undergraduate and medical education at the University of Indiana.
 Following his graduation from medical school in 1965, he served residencies in neurosurgery at Indiana University, Georgetown University and the Radcliffe Infirmary at Oxford University in England.
 He received a fellowship from the University of Vermont where he studied microsurgery, as the Given Scholar in Microneurosurgery.

 Mark W. Parrish was elected to the board of directors of Mylan in 2009.
-He chairs Mylan's Compliance Committee and is a member of its Finance Committee.
+He chairs Mylan's Compliance Committee and is a member of its Compensation and Finance Committees.

 Previously, Parrish was CEO of Healthcare Supply Chain Services for Cardinal Health, a $91 billion global manufacturer and distributor of medical and surgical supplies and technologies.
 Parrish also held a variety of other leadership roles at Cardinal Health, including group president, Pharmaceutical Supply Chain Services; president and chief operating officer, Pharmaceutical Supply Chain Services; chairman and CEO, Pharmaceutical Distribution and Provider Services; executive vice president and group president, Pharmaceutical Distribution; and president, Medicine Shoppe.